Md-Soliman-Ali/Scraping/Scraping/README.md

 8. Now, Type ( scrapy runspider quotes_spiders.py -o quotes.xml ) [ also we can save csv & json ]

-9. Now, You Will Get ( quotes.xml ) That Contain The Value Into spiders Folder
+9. Now, You Will Get ( quotes.xml ) That Contain The Values

 10. Install Visual Studio Code For Editing ( quotes_spiders.py ) File.